 Religion doesn’t prescribe all of our ethics.
 Different cultures have different ethics, but what we do agree on is formed way before religion and culture.
 Our Moral compass is our nature, but a toxic society and ego can create appalling behaviour.

-We evolved to need others; we are successful because of others; that’s why morals are necessary we before we learned to speak.
+We evolved to need others; we are successful because of others; we are happy because of others; that’s why morals were necessary before we learned to speak.

 Are morals objective or subjective?